 - Calling the Donor Relations team on: 0207 587 6700

-To the extent that your query relates to IFAW US, IFAW Germany Company Number HRB35636, Max-Brauer-Allee 62-64, 22765 Hamburg acts as its EU Representative.
-Because IFAW US is a US organisation, EU data protection law requires it to appoint a ‘representative’ in a country in the EU, as a point of contact for EU-based data privacy questions and queries.
+To the extent that your query relates to IFAW US or IFAW in the European Union, IFAW Germany Company Number HRB35636, Max-Brauer-Allee 62-64, 22765 Hamburg acts as its EU Representative and a point of contact for EU-based data privacy questions and queries.
 IFAW Germany can be contacted by telephone at +49-40-866 500-0 or email at email@example.com.
 However, in the first instance please contact IFAW UK using the details set out above.
 IFAW UK will pass your query on to IFAW Germany if appropriate.

 stay in the know. be ready to act.You’ll receive news, updates on activities and on future giving opportunities.
 You can unsubscribe at any time.